Semidual Kitaev lattice model and tensor network representation: Semidual Kitaev model

+We intend to build the Hamiltonian from the geometric operators.
+By construction, we want an Hamiltonian which is hermitian.
+Hence we would like to restrict the geometric operators so that they become hermitian.

-Now since the Haar integrals commute with every other element in the Hopf algebra, we use them to define projectors $A_v := A_v^l$ for each vertex and $B_p := B_p^k$ for each face. \begin{lemma} \textit{ Let $l\in H$, $k\in H^{\text{cop}}$ be normalized Haar integrals of the finite-dimensional Hopf algebras $H$ and $H^{\text{cop}}$.
-The vertex and face operators $A^l_v, B^k_p :H^{*\tens |E|}\rightarrow H^{*\tens |E|}$ form a set of commuting Hermitian projectors independent of a site $(v,p)$. } \end{lemma} \begin{proof} The proof follows directly from the properties of the Haar integral outlined in appendix \ref{Haar integrals}.
+One way to proceed is to use the Haar integral which will have two main advantages.
+First by construction $\ell^\star=\ell$ so it will ensure that the operators are hermitian.
+Second, because $\ell^2=\ell$, the geometric operators will become projectors.
+The choice of the Haar integral is in fact key in proving that the model will be topological, in the quantum double case \cite{BMCA}. \begin{lemma} \textit{ Let $\ell\in H$, $k\in H^{\text{cop}}$ be normalized Haar integrals of the finite-dimensional Hopf $C^{\star}$-algebras $H$ and $H^{\text{cop}}$ respectively.
+The vertex and face operators $A^\ell(v,p), B^k(v,p) :H^{*\tens |E|}\rightarrow H^{*\tens |E|}$ form a set of commuting Hermitian projectors. } \end{lemma} \begin{proof} The proof follows directly from the properties of the Haar integral outlined in \eqref{Haar integrals}.

+From \eqref{AB-bicross}, using the properties of the Haar integrals \eqref{Haar integrals}, it is clear that these projectors commute. \end{proof} The vertex and face operators depend on the cyclic ordering of the edge ends at each vertex but no longer on the starting point one has to make.
+This is because the Haar integrals have the $\text{$n$-th}$ coproduct $\Delta^{(n)}(\ell)$ invariant \cite{CM} under cyclic permutations $\forall n\in\mathbb{N}$.
+Hence we can now shorten the notation \be A^{\ell}(v,p)\equiv A_v, \quad B^{k}(v,p)\equiv B_p. \ee